 By Daniela Desantis

-Napout took over the CONMEBOL presidency from Uruguayan Eugenio Figueredo, who left to fill the vacancy on the FIFA executive committee held by the late Argentine Julio Grondona, who died on July 30.
+Napout took over the CONMEBOL chair earlier this month from Uruguayan Eugenio Figueredo, who left to fill the place Grondona had held on FIFA's executive committee.

 - Sports & Recreation